ggez/ggez/docs/BuildingForEveryPlatform.md

 # Windows

 All you need to install is the SDL2 libraries but it's a pain in the butt.
-The instructions here are from the [sdl2](https://github.com/AngryLawyer/rust-sdl2#user-content-windows-msvc) crate for building with MSVC:
+The instructions here are from the [sdl2](https://github.com/AngryLawyer/rust-sdl2#user-content-windows-msvc) crate for building with MSVC, which is what I've found to be simplest:

 1. Download MSVC development libraries from http://www.libsdl.org/ (SDL2-devel-2.0.x-VC.zip).
 2. Unpack SDL2-devel-2.0.x-VC.zip to a folder of your choosing (You can delete it afterwards).